Bailey Science Center

 Letter from the Department Head

 Welcome to the Department of Biology.
-We begin fall 2018 with 300 new biology students and if you are part of the 49% of students who were accepted after applying to our major we want to say Congratulations!
+We begin fall 2019 with 700 biology majors and an exciting year of development as we continue to update our instruction to meet the rapid advances of 21st century biology.
 This website is very complete and offers all the information you need about our courses, degrees and faculty.
 The Department is focused on student success and as such we are the campus leader on the utilization of high-impact educational practices to increase student retention and graduation rates.
 Specifically, the Department of Biology:

 Was the first to require a Freshman Seminar for all new students, focusing on college skills and career advising;